dazz/puppet-boxes/README.md

 Puppet and Vagrant Boxes building a development, testing and staging flow

 The application development workflow will be supported by a setup of virtual machines "boxes".
-Each box will have its purpose and its predecessor in order to develop easily for the webstack.
+Each box will have its purpose and its predecessor in order to develop easily and fast for and in the web-stack (means web-applications, web- and mvc-frameworks, interfaces).

 [BASE BOX]
 --------
-The base box will download the first base_box from puppetlabs or your chosen url.
+The base box will download the first base box from puppetlabs or your chosen url.
 Everything that needs to be prepared before all the software will be setup will happen in this step.

+You can set your own url here with `basebox.vm.box_url`, but make sure that you do not maintain this box to stay clear of your project scope. it ends here.

 [SETUP BOX]
 --------